 Since both diets were shown to achieve symptomatic remission, it would be best to explore which dietary pattern fits the client’s lifestyle best.
-A Mediterranean-style diet may be more beneficial due to it being less restrictive than the specific carbohydrate diet.
+A Mediterranean-style diet for Crohn’s Disease and Ulcerative Colitis may be more beneficial due to it being less restrictive than the specific carbohydrate diet.

 Should all IBD patients follow the Specific Carbohydrate Diet?